-Stock options may be granted under the 2017 Plan pursuant to option agreements.
-The 2017 Plan permits the grant of stock options that are intended to qualify as ISOs and options that are not intended to qualify as ISOs, which are commonly referred to as "nonstatutory" or "non-qualified" stock options.
+Stock options may be granted under the Amended Plan pursuant to option agreements.
+The Amended Plan permits the grant of stock options that are intended to qualify as ISOs and options that are not intended to qualify as ISOs, which are commonly referred to as "nonstatutory" or "non-qualified" stock options.
 Generally, ISOs may be granted only to employees of the company and its subsidiaries.
-The differing tax treatment of ISOs and non-qualified stock options is discussed below under "Material U.S. Federal Income Tax Consequences of Participation in the 2017 Plan."
+The differing tax treatment of ISOs and non-qualified stock options is discussed below under "Material U.S. Federal Income Tax Consequences of Participation in the Amended Plan."

 The exercise price of a non-qualified stock option may not be less than 100% of the fair market value of the common stock subject to the stock option on the date of grant.
 The exercise price of an ISO may not be less than 100% of the fair market value of the common stock subject to the stock option on the date of grant and, in some cases, may not be less than 110% of such fair market value.
-The 2017 Plan generally prohibits the repricing of outstanding stock options and the exchange of cash or other securities for out-of-the money awards without prior shareholder approval.
-The term of stock options granted under the 2017 Plan may not exceed 10 years and, in some cases, may not exceed five years.
+The Amended Plan prohibits the repricing of outstanding stock options and the exchange of cash or other securities for out-of-the money awards unless approved by our shareholders or in connection with a substitution of the option in connection with a corporate transaction under limited circumstances.
+Under the Amended Plan, a transaction subject to these restrictions would include (i) amending an option award to decrease the exercise price, (ii) cancelling an outstanding option in conjunction with the grant of a new option with a lower exercise price, (iii) repurchasing options for cash or (iv) any other action that would be treated for accounting purposes as a repricing of the option.
+The term of stock options granted under the Amended Plan may not exceed 10 years and, in some cases, may not exceed five years.

-Acceptable forms of consideration for the purchase of our common stock pursuant to the exercise of a stock option under the 2017 Plan will be determined by the plan administrator and may include payment by cash, certified or bank check, promissory note or consideration under a broker-assisted (or other) cashless exercise program.
+Acceptable forms of consideration for the purchase of our common stock pursuant to the exercise of a stock option under the Amended Plan will be determined by the plan administrator and may include payment by cash, certified or bank check, promissory note or consideration under a broker-assisted (or other) cashless exercise program.
 The plan administrator may also accept payment in the form of unrestricted common stock already owned by the optionee of the same class of common stock subject to the stock option; provided, however, that in the case of an incentive stock option, the right to make payment in the form of already owned shares of common stock of the same class as the common stock subject to the incentive stock option may be authorized only at the time the incentive stock option is granted.